Another Mystery Model

 Envy and Jealousy: Not the Same

 Many folks use the word 'jealous' to sometimes mean 'envious.'
-There is a general trend among language authorities towards always loosening the rules; we can imagine that, in a few years, it will be accepted that the two words mean the same; that would be a sad mistake.
+There is a general trend among language authorities towards always loosening the rules; we can imagine that, in a few years, it might be accepted that the two words mean the same.
+That would be a sad mistake.

 Envy is the emotion of desiring what someone else has.
 Oh man, I wish I had a car like that!
 Or, that woman is too good for that man.
 Or: I wish I could sing like X, whoever that is!
 That's all envy, and by now you must be thinking: wait, I call that feeling jealousy!!
 Well, it's not too late to change your evil ways!